mike-organek/prd_data_foundation/data_best_practices.md

 # Data Best Practices

 ## Best Practices are Habits
-Implement the below practices by setting policy and following through to form habits in your teams.
+Adopt these practices by setting policy and then following through to make them habits in your teams.

-In today's world we have screenshare calls/huddles, central code repositories, and free or open source tools to fulfill needs that used to require software packages that cost thousands of dollars per seat.
+In today's world we have screenshare calls/huddles, central code repositories, and free or open source tools to fulfill needs that used to be inadequately filled by software packages that cost thousands of dollars per seat.
+It has never been easier to create a constant feedback loop with minimal impact on productivity.

-ONR Data is happy to provide your teams coaching on these practices.
+[ONRData &#x1f4e7;](mailto:morganek@onrdata.com) is happy to provide coaching for your teams on these practices.

 ## Define and Maintain Your Data Model

 ### Model Your Data

-* The Third Normal Form (3NF) should be kept top-of-mind
+* Keep the Third Normal Form (3NF) at top of mind
 * Denormalization is acceptable to meet reporting tools part way, but:
   * Understand and document the tradeoffs
   * Denormalize at the last possible step in the pipeline